Condoman: Campaign

 The original posters depicting Condoman included the text "Don't be shame, be game – use frenchies!", utilising a slang term for condoms that was common in North Queensland at the time.
 Later versions of the poster distributed in other parts of Australia changed this to "Don't be shame, be game – use condoms!", while versions of the poster used in schools carried the more discreet message of "Protect yourself!".
 The character proved popular, and Smallwood went on to film an educational advert with schoolteacher and James Cook University football player Richard Blackman playing the character of Condoman in a costume sewn by Smallwood's mother.
 The advert, filmed at a football carnival, depicts a young Indigenous couple preparing to have sex for the first time when Condoman jumps out of a tree with a box of condoms in hand, telling the teens "Don't be shame, be game!
 Use frenchies!".
 Actors playing the character would appear at Indigenous cultural events to distribute condoms and promote safe sex by directly engaging with community members, and in 1991 an actor dressed as Condoman appeared at the Sydney Easter Show to hand out child-friendly material.
-Further merchandise produced with Condoman's likeness and messaging included t-shirts, stickers, fridge magnets, frisbees, and badges.
+Further merchandise produced with Condoman's likeness and messaging included t-shirts, stickers, fridge magnets, frisbees, hats, and badges.

 The Condoman campaign would be relaunched in 2009 by the 2Spirits program (formerly the Queensland Aboriginal and Torres Strait Islander HIV/AIDS Project) with the goal of providing safe sex education and reducing the associated stigma, particularly for Indigenous gay men, sistergirls, and people living with HIV.
 The new campaign included a redesign of Condoman and the addition of new characters, including Condoman's female sidekick Lubelicious and a cast of villains representing sexually transmitted infections and relevant stigma.
 Educational resources, comics, radio messaging, and new costumes for live events were produced as part of the new campaign.